Other Repeaters

 This repeater is located on at a site that is primarily used for TV translator service - that is, to relay TV signals into the Bear Lake communities.
 Having numerous TV receive and transmit systems on-site makes for a site with a lot of antennas - as the picture shows.

-Idaho.
-Due to geography, it is not in the coverage range of any
+geography, it is not in the coverage range of any other populated area

-populated area and in that respect, it is very isolated: Only
+and in that respect, it is very isolated: Only those

 repeaters located in the area have any sort of reasonable coverage.